TritonDataCenter/rfd/rfd/0103/README.md

         sync     cd79bd3b ok   async 0/D225168     0/D225168     0/D225168     0m42s
         async    2662e5ad ok   -     -             -             -             0m42s

+Back on the headnode, we can use `manta-adm show -sj` to generate a JSON file of our current Manta configuration:

+        manta-adm show -sj > my_config.json

-Back on the headnode, we can use `manta-adm show -sj` to generate a JSON file of our current Manta configuration.
-Copy-paste that into a new file and increment the value of the key that matches the postgres instance you are resharding.
-Then, run `manta-adm update {name of your new file}` to apply your changes.
+Open `my_config.json` and increment the value of the key that matches the postgres instance you are resharding.
+Then, run `manta-adm update my_config.json` to apply your changes.
 If you return to your postgres zone now and run `manatee-adm show` again, you should now see a second async peer trying to catch up.
 You can run `manatee-adm pg-status 1` to view the running process.
 This WLSLT:

         $ manatee-adm show